C0deWiser/socialiteprovider/README.md

 ## Token authorization

-Register auth driver, that authorizes incoming requests with bearer tokens, issued by some OAuth 2.0 server.
+Register auth driver, that would authorize incoming requests with bearer tokens, issued by oauth server.

-Socialite provider should implement `TokenIntrospectionInterface`.

 ```php
 use SocialiteProviders\Zenit\Auth\TokenAuthorization;